ausaccessfed/aaf-gumboot/README.md

 ```

 ### API Subject
-An API Subject is an extension of the Subject concept reserved specifically for Subjects that utilise x509 client certificate verification to make requests to the applications RESTful API endpoints.
+An API Subject is an extension of the Subject concept reserved specifically for Subjects that utilise x509 client certificate verification to make requests to the applications RESTful API endpoints. x509_cn client certificates **MUST** be unique.

 #### Active Model
 ``` ruby